nemo-omen/remark-code-figure/README.md

 ### To HTML

 You can also process markdown input into partial html output.
 Make sure to use `{sanitize: false}` in the `remarkHtml` options or the `figure` element and its children will be stripped from the document.
+After that, though, you'll want to use [rehype-sanitize](https://github.com/rehypejs/rehype-sanitize) to protect yourself from [xss attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).

 ```js
 async function mdHTML() {